olmec-uk/Elevator/README.md

 * Create implementations for [`IElevatorStatus`](Interfaces/IElevatorStatus.cs) and [`IElevatorControls`](Interfaces/IElevatorControls.cs)
 * Bind the implimentatons using Ninject (https://github.com/ninject/Ninject/wiki/Dependency-Injection-With-Ninject)

+The elevator should now run using the existing code

 * When running the console application the elevator should move between floors servicing requests
 * If any modifications are needed to the runner then feel free to make them.
 This isn't a perfect system
 * Add people to the list to test different scenarios